-Where a child is expected and does not arrive, the school will follow our attendance procedure and contact the family.
+The school is following the attendance guidance issued by the government.
+Where a child is expected and does not arrive, the school will follow our attendance procedure and make contact with the family.
 If contact is not possible by 9:30am the DSL must be informed.
-The DSL will attempt a range of methods to contact the parent but if necessary, arrange a home visit by the school or another appropriate agency.
+The DSL will attempt a range of methods to contact the parent but if necessary arrange a home visit by the school or another appropriate agency.
 A risk assessment will be undertaken to consider and manage the implications of COVID-19 alongside other risks perceived to the child.
 The risk of COVID-19 does not override the duty on the school to ensure children and young people are safe.